Necrotizing Enterocolitis

 - The etiology of NEC is unknown but thought to be a multifactorial process.

-- Various factors causing direct and indirect mucosal disruption, which in turn may lead to an increased permeability in the gut of agents that lead to injury, include the following:
+- Various factors that cause direct and indirect mucosal disruption, which in turn may lead to an increased permeability in the gut of agents that lead to injury, include the following:

 - Hypoxia/ischemia leading to mucosal injury